 Keeping a daily log of your inner life can be a profoundly deepening experience.
-As you start to take note of what has felt meaningful to you each day, you invite new self-awarenesses and bring the edges of your unconscious mind into sharp detail through your journal writing process.
+As you start to take note of what feels meaningful to you each day, you bring the edges of your unconscious mind into sharp detail.

 Detailed in the classic book, At A Journal Workshop by Ira Progroff, I offer you a few suggestions for keeping a daily log of the meaningful inner and outer movements of your life.

 1. At the end of your day, sit in stillness.
-Let yourself feel the inner movements of your day.
-In silence, with your eyes closed, let yourself revisit your day.
-Prod yourself to remember as many specific details as you can.
+Contemplate the inner movements of your day.
+With your eyes closed, also revisit the outer events of your day.
+What details stand out in your memory?

 2. Start by remembering the beginning of your day.
 How did you feel upon awakening?
-Recording the earliest fragments of dreams, feelings and thoughts will help you to see how your night moves into the day.
+Recording the earliest fragments of your dreams will help you to see how themes of your night moved into your day-time themes.

-3. As you began your day, what emotions, desires, anxieties, hopes and plans colored your morning?
-Was there a basic emotional tone or body feeling that predominated?
-As you began the tasks of the day, what where the thoughts that came unbidden to your mind?
-What feelings, memories and fantasies moved through you without you wanting them to be there?
+3. As you began your day, what emotions, desires, anxieties, hopes and plans coloured your morning?
+As you began the tasks of the day, what thoughts came to your mind?
+What feelings, memories and fantasies moved through you?

 4. What kinds of relationships did you encounter in the course of your day?
 Were they loving or frustrating?
-What emotions did you feel as you encountered the events of your day?
-Do not judge how you felt.
-As you describe your emotions, you might find that the external movement of events fit around your inner feeling-tone.
-Note how the the patterns of your day took shape around your feelings.
+What emotions did you feel as you encountered the people in your day?

 "To follow the movement of our emotions allows us to retrace the formation of our lives from the inside.
 Thus you will begin to recognize how your day unfolded from within yourself."